 Wrong, said by City Councilwoman Cindy McGovern who is seeking the mayor's post, and by Realtor Karla Brown, a newcomer on the political circuit who wants a seat on the council.
 They said the council majority had a for too long ignored the will of their constituents, citing votes to approve the Oak Grove housing proposal and against a citizens' measure to block hillside development.

 Right, said Mayor Jennifer Hosterman and council members Cheryl Cook-Kallio and Jerry Thorne, who are seeking re-election, and newcomer Fred Watson, a manager at Open Heart Kitchen who also is seeking a council seat.
 The incumbents pointed to a host of capital improvements during their terms, including construction of the $10-million Firehouse Arts Center, which opens tonight, the lighted baseball fields on the Bernal Community Park, the approval earlier this month of the multi-million-dollar development projects on Staples Ranch, the extension of Stoneridge Drive to El Charro Road and Livermore, and the renovation of the Veterans Memorial Building.

-In response to questions, Cook-Kallio and Thorne also cited successful negotiations with the firefighters' union with members agreeing to contribute 2% of their pay toward retirement benefits.
-Also both the firefighters and city management employees hired after Jan.
+In response to questions, Cook-Kallio and Thorne also cited successful negotiations with the firefighters' union with members agreeing to contribute 2 percent of their pay toward retirement benefits.
+Also both the firefighters and city managers hired after Jan.
 1, 2009, will have to contribute to health insurance coverage for their spouses and families and will no longer be eligible for lifetime coverage after age 65, having to rely on Medicare instead.